Current Time in Sāmarrā’, Iraq

 What currency does Sāmarrā’ use?

 Sāmarrā’, Iraq uses the Iraqi dinar (IQD).
-This is the standard currency for everyday spending, local services, and business transactions in the city, and it is the currency you will see in pricing throughout Iraq.
+That is the currency used for local purchases, transport, and everyday expenses in the city, so it is the unit you’ll see when paying for services or budgeting a trip.